ramyaa13/Unity-Interview-Questions/Unity/Unity_Basic.md

 **Frame Conut** - The total number of frames since the start of the game.

+**Capture Delta Time** - Slows your application’s playback time to allow Unity to save screenshots in between frames.

 **Smooth Delta Time** - A smoothed out Time.deltaTime

+**Time.time** returns the amount of time since your project started playing.

+**Time.deltaTime** returns the amount of time that elapsed since the last frame completed.

+**Time.timeScale** represents the rate at which time elapses.
+You can read this value, or set it to control how fast time passes, allowing you to create slow-motion effects.

+## RANDOM

+**Random.value** gives you a random floating point number between 0.0 and 1.0.

+**Random.Range** gives you a random number between a minimum and maximum value that you provide.

+**Random.rotation** To generate a random rotation.

+**Random.ColorHSV** To generate a random color.